ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/networksocket/DNS.md

 The DNS resolver supports both blocking and asynchronous DNS host name resolutions.

 To make a DNS host name resolution:

-1. Instantiate and connect network interface.
+1. Instantiate and connect a network interface.
 1. Call the `gethostbyname()` function to resolve address.

 To make an asynchronous DNS host name resolution:

-1. Create callback function for asynchronous host name resolution.
+1. Create a callback function for asynchronous host name resolution.
 1. Instantiate and connect network interface.
 1. Call the `gethostbyname_async()` with callback function to resolve address.

-Result of the DNS operation is returned by the callback.
-If `gethostbyname_async()` returns failure, callback will not be called.
-In case result is success (IP address was found from cache), callback will be called before `gethostbyname_async()` function returns.
+The callback returns the result of the DNS operation.
+If `gethostbyname_async()` returns a failure, the callback is not called.
+If the result is a success (the IP address was found from cache), the callback is called before the `gethostbyname_async()` function returns.

-To cancel asynchronous host name resolution:
+To cancel an asynchronous host name resolution:

-1. Store the unique ID returned by `gethostbyname_async()` call.
+1. Store the unique ID that the `gethostbyname_async()` call returns.
-1. Call the `gethostbyname_async_cancel()` with unique ID to cancel the asynchronous address resolution.
+1. Call the `gethostbyname_async_cancel()` with a unique ID to cancel the asynchronous address resolution.

-When translation is cancelled, callback will not be called.
+When you cancel the translation, the callback is not called.

 Asynchronous host name resolution callback restrictions:

 Callback is called from thread context.
-It should not take more than 10ms to execute, otherwise it might prevent underlying thread processing.
-A portable user of the callback should not make calls to network operations due to stack size limitations.
-The callback should not perform expensive operations such as socket recv/send calls or blocking operations.
+If the callback takes more than 10ms to execute, it might prevent underlying thread processing.
+Do not make calls to network operations due to stack size limitations; the callback should not perform expensive operations, such as socket recv/send calls or blocking operations.

-Following code demonstrates steps to make asynchronous DNS host name resolution:
+The following code demonstrates steps to make an asynchronous DNS host name resolution:

 ```
 #include "mbed.h"